Mobile Adapter GB: Technical overview

 The Mobile Adapter GB peripheral was developed by Nintendo.
 One end of the adapter plugged into the link port of a Game Boy Color or Game Boy Advance, while the other connected to a mobile phone via a color-coded plastic box in the middle of the cable.
 Different models of the adapter were designed for various 2G network standards.
 At launch, two versions were available: a red cable for the PHS network operated by KDDI under its DDI Pocket brand and a blue cable for the PDC network.
 A third, yellow cable was later introduced for the cdmaOne network.
 A fourth, green cable intended for the PHS network operated by NTT Docomo and Astel was planned but never released.

-The Mobile Adapter GB's features were facilitated through the Mobile System GB service.
-KDDI, under its DION brand, provided the internet service, charging a one-time setup fee of and a per-minute connection charge.
-Nintendo also charged between for accessing in-game features.
-The connected phone would "call" into Nintendo’s server system, operated by Kyocera, making users subject to their mobile network provider’s standard calling fees.
-The device came packaged with Mobile Trainer, a Game Boy Color Game Pak which was used to configure the player's connection, manage their account, exchange e-mail and browse a limited selection of mobile websites.
+The Mobile Adapter GB's features were provided through the Mobile System GB service.
+Connectivity was supplied by KDDI under its DION brand, which charged a one-time setup fee of and a per-minute connection fee.
+Additionally, Nintendo charged between to access certain in-game features.
+Because the connected mobile phone would "call" into Nintendo’s servers, which were operated by Kyocera, users were also subject to their mobile network provider's standard calling charges.

+The device came packaged with Mobile Trainer, a Game Boy Color Game Pak which was used to configure the player's connection, manage their account, exchange e-mail, and browse a limited selection of mobile websites.

 Nintendo opted not to release the Mobile Adapter GB outside Japan.
 Journalists speculated reasons for this decision included conflicts in international wireless network standards, and the lack of infrastructure in other countries.
 Commenting from an American perspective, IGN noted that "billing and popularity of cellular phones are very different than in America, and [the Japanese] market is designed specifically for devices such as this.
 It might not be practical for Nintendo to release the device here...it's questionable whether enough young gamers would have a cellular phone to use it with."